Secondary Education Courses

 An introduction to the psychological principles and theories of human development, learning and motivation in K-12 educational settings.
 Includes the study of educational research, child and adolescent development, developmentally appropriate and instructional best practices, individual differences, learning environment and assessment.
 Prerequisites: ENG 106, PSY 210 or EDU 104, and sophomore standing.

 An advanced study of theories of literacies, the developmental reading process and practical applications and training for and across content areas.
 Includes training methods and procedures used to develop skills, attitudes, knowledge and understanding of content area reading material, and modification processes developed to maximize literacy practices for all students.
 Prerequisites: SEC 300, SEC 310.

 An advanced study of the scope and sequence, content and skills of the National Council for the Social Studies (NCSS) Standards and the Illinois Social Science Standards in combination with methods and strategies for teaching both secondary and middle school (grades 6-12) social studies curricula as well as an overview of Illinois history.
 Prerequisites: SEC 200, SEC 223 or KIN 312, SEC 311.
-Fall Term.
+Spring Term.

 An advanced study of collaborative and professional practice in schools.
 The seminar requires extensive participation in schools and focuses on effective instructional practices, optimal learning environments, professional collaboration, school policies and procedures (e.g., mandated reporting) and reflective practice.
 Field experiences at prospective student teaching sites are expected.
 Candidates demonstrate readiness for student teaching and proficiency in technology by presenting their professional e-portfolios as part of the evaluation process for admission to student teaching.
 Prerequisites: SEC 300, SEC 310; to be taken in the term prior to student teaching.